 Autumn HouseSupported independent living program for youth 16 to 18 years old

 At Autumn House, young people learn skills to live independently, such as grocery shopping, cooking, cleaning, and, in general, to be good tenants and neighbours.

-Youth are also supported in their personal development and in their pursuit of education and employment.
+Young people are also supported in their personal development, and in their pursuit of education and employment.
 Young parents are welcome in the program along with their children.

 Who We Help